Koed00/django-q/docs/install.rst

     $ python manage.py migrate

--  Choose a :doc:`broker<brokers>` and install the appropriate client library.
+-  Choose a message :doc:`broker<brokers>` , configure it and install the appropriate client library.

 Requirements